Microsoft/BotBuilder-Location/CSharp/README.md

 ````

 ## Sample
 You can find a sample bot that uses the Bing location control in the [BotBuilderLocation.Sample](BotBuilderLocation.Sample) directory.
+Please note that you need to obtain a Bing Maps API subscription key from [Azure Portal](https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/) to run the sample.